brikis98/yevgeniy-brikman-homepage/_posts/2011-12-31-hackers-and-painters.md

 date: "2011-12-31"
 ---

 A great read for all programmers and anyone interested in software.
-I don't agree with everything in the book, bit there are some terrific insights here.
+I don't agree with everything in the book, but there are some terrific insights here.

 ## Quotes